Motimove

 What is rheumatoid arthritis?

-What causes rheumatoid arthritis?
+What is the cause of rheumatoid arthritis?

 The exact cause of rheumatoid arthritis is not fully known.
 People with a family history of rheumatoid arthritis are more likely to develop the disease.
 Smoking and infections can also contribute to the onset of the disease.
 Because rheumatoid arthritis is an autoimmune disease, the immune system targets the joints and causes inflammation.